 For details about tasks in pipeline stages, refer to Editing a Pipeline Definition.

 CloudBees CD/RO provides multiple project support for objects in application deployments, pipelines, and releases.
 These objects as well as the objects belonging to them can be in any project within CloudBees CD/RO.

 All objects in CloudBees CD/RO have these capabilities for better management and maintenance of end-to-end software releases:

 Projects are top-level security containers that provide access control at the project level.
 All objects in a project inherit the access control settings from the project to which they belong.

 Projects are also ways to provide logical groupings of objects.
 If your deployment is large and has many production environments, you can organize production environments by project, with each project having its own access control settings.
 This makes it easier to manage and maintain multiple environments during the software delivery process.

 This section describes how to set up releases.
 To get started defining the Release process, you select a pipeline on which the process is based.
 This pipeline needs to have one or more deployer tasks in its stages.
 Then you select the applications or microservices that you want to deploy (the bill of materials), the environment where the applications or microservices will be deployed, and any inputs to the applications or microservices.
-For instructions, see Release Definition .
+For instructions, refer to Release Definition.

-To get a bird’s eye view of all the releases that are planned, active, or completed, see Release Dashboard .
-To view the bill of materials, see Path-to-Production View To view the pipeline’s progress during the Release run, see Pipeline Stage Summary .
+To get a bird’s eye view of all the releases that are planned, active, or completed, refer to Release Dashboard.
+To view the bill of materials, refer to Path-to-Production View.
+To view the pipeline’s progress during the Release run, refer to Pipeline Stage Summary.
 For instructions on how to set up objects in a release:

 |When an application, a pipeline, or a release is cloned across different projects, you might need to fix the references after the objects are cloned.
 For example, if a pipeline with an application reference in the "default" project is cloned to a different project, the application reference needs to be fixed after the pipeline is cloned.|